keandrejimeno/Data-Analysis-Portfolio-Projects/README.md

     - [Sales Analysis](https://github.com/keandrejimeno/PortfolioProjects/blob/main/README.md#sales-analysis)
   - SQL
     - [COVID-19 Database Exploration](https://github.com/keandrejimeno/PortfolioProjects/blob/main/README.md#covid-19-database-exploration)
-  - STATA
+  - Stata
     - [Determinants of WTP of Household Residents for PV Systems (Research Project)](#determinants-of-wtp-of-household-residents-for-pv-systems-research-project)

 ## About me

 Hello, my name is Kean!
-I am a recent graduate with a degree of Bachelor of Science in Economics.
-I have a strong econometric, analytical, and statistics background, and I am currently looking to be employed in a data analytics role or any related field.
+I am a recent graduate with a Bachelor of Science in Economics degree.
+I have a strong econometric, analytical, and statistics background and am currently looking to be employed in a data analytics role or any related field.

 I have performed academic research projects during my studies, which highly involved econometric analyses, including panel regressions, bivariate regressions, and time-series analysis, as well as their corresponding diagnostic tests.
 I also have an internship experience in data analysis and database management working under a region-based government agency.
 I have completed certifications for Power BI published from Microsoft, and undergone a course in Python for data science from Udemy.